How Meditation Improves Physical Health

 Most research studies on the health benefits of meditation focus on the practice of mindfulness.
 Mindfulness meditation is the practice of observing your present moment with an open-minded curiosity.
 Everything you notice is treated equally, without attachment or aversion, and allowed to change and pass.

 Mindfulness meditation may be the most studied, but it’s not the only type of meditation that has positive health outcomes.
 Buddhist meditation has been shown to improve vascular health, Insight meditation increases telomere length, and loving-kindness meditation is particularly beneficial for relieving chronic pain.
+Indeed there are health benefits of compassion too.
 Whatever type of meditation you practice, if it contributes to peace and wellness in your mind, it will do the same for your body.
-You can learn more about meditation and its benefits to mind body health with our online course.
+You can learn more about meditation and its benefits to mind body health with our online course by watching the video below.